Leen15/aws-resizer/readme.md

 AWS RESIZER
 ===========

-This project allow to upload an image to S3 and retrieve it in different dimensions.
+This project allow to upload an image on S3 and retrieve it in different dimensions.

 First of all, for use it you have to set these ENVS: